-Although we might associate the holiday season with sugar, treats and other indulgences, it’s still possible to sneak superfoods into your diet along the way.
+Although we might associate the holiday season with sugar, treats and other indulgences, it’s still possible to sneak green superfoods, fruits and veggies into your diet along the way.
 In fact, a lot of the classic holiday ingredients that may come to mind, are in fact healthy and nutrient-dense.
 As long as you eat these ingredients in healthy dishes (and not necessarily baked into pies or covered in sugar), you can indulge guilt-free!

 Pomegranate: Other than being rich in nutrients, pomegranates are both gorgeous and fun to eat.
 Not only do pomegranates contain vitamin C, K and folate, but the seeds of just one pomegranate contain about 45% of our daily-recommended value for fiber.
 Add pomegranate seeds to a delicious winter salad or eat one as a snack!